Fully funded PhD position at the School of Informatics, University of Edinburgh and Codeplay Software Ltd.

 - A short research proposal (max 2 pages).

-- A full CV and cover letter describing your background, suitability for the PhD, and research interests (max 2 pages).
+- A full CV describing your background, suitability for the PhD, and research interests (max 2 pages).

 - Two references (note that it the applicant’s responsibility to ensure reference letters are received before the deadline).